 It is during transitions like losing a parent and inheriting money, having an adult child move back home due to a lost job or going through a divorce, when clients need the most help with their wealth management because they will most likely be living in the emotional side of things rather than the logical or financial management side.
 This is a double-edged sword.
-Financial services advisors and planners are focused on dollars and cents, they aren’t necessarily looking at the various life transitions that may occur, but they need to.
-Ultimately, no matter how a client feels when they look at their annual statement, having a good financial planner isn’t just about the number at the bottom of the sheet, it’s also about understanding what is needed along the way and mitigating risks to ensure many dreams can be realized even if some rain does fall.
+Financial advisors and planners are focused on dollars and cents, they aren’t necessarily looking at the various life transitions that may occur, but they need to.
+Ultimately, no matter how a client feels when they look at their annual statement, having a certified financial planner isn’t just about the number at the bottom of the sheet, it’s also about understanding what is needed along the way and mitigating risks to ensure many dreams can be realized even if some rain does fall.

 The importance of understanding a client’s life

-This is why a unique and personalized relationship must be established between a financial planner and each client.
+This is why a unique and personalized relationship must be established between a certified financial planner and each client.
 According to Mitch Anthony in an online article called Prepare or Repair on Financial Advisor, his organizations have been collecting data on the life transitions faced by financial advisors’ clients.
 Among the two decades worth of data, the most frequently noted transition of concern to clients was aging parents.
 These clients are the so-called sandwich generation dealing with both the needs of parents and children.

 The issue isn’t new and a wide range of businesses have cropped up to help meet the needs of aging parents: driving services, homecare services and retirement living complexes are just a few of the options available to help create more time for families to be families and not caregivers and patients or clients.

-Whether it’s aging parents, a failed business or a windfall from the lottery, financial planners need to take the time to walk clients through the timeline of their life and the potential milestones or changes along the way.
+Whether it’s aging parents, a failed business or a windfall from the lottery, a certified financial planner need to take the time to walk clients through the timeline of their life and the potential milestones or changes along the way.
 This is going to be a lengthy meeting and brings about the importance of clients choosing a financial advisor they like and are comfortable with.
 All potential transitions must be looked at from a financial point of view to understand the possible ways to manage them.

 Mitch Anthony created a tool to facilitate this kind of discussion that he calls $Lifeline.
 While there’s no doubt that this tool would be effective, a savvy financial planner can likely establish their own way of walking clients through the process.